Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Human Foods That Make the Best Dog Treats

-If you are wanting to find some human foods that can double as a healthy snack for your dog,2 there are certainly some options out there.
-Any treat should be fed in moderation, and you need to be mindful of added ingredients like salt, seasonings, seeds, and other added ingredients that dogs should go without.
-Here’s a list of some of the best options you can use as the occasional treat for your four-legged pals.
+If you want to find human foods that can double as healthy snacks for your dog,2 there are certainly options out there.
+Any treat should be fed in moderation, and you need to be mindful of added ingredients like salt, seasonings, seeds, and other things that dogs should go without.
+Here’s a list of the best options you can use as the occasional treat for your four-legged pal.

 1. Chicken